abinpaul1/resource-timing/Explainer/Render_Blocking_Status.md

 # Render Blocking Status

-Proposal to add a new field `render blocking status` to PerformanceResourceTiming which holds a string highlighting the status of stylesheets and scripts.
+Proposal to add a new field `render blocking status` to PerformanceResourceTiming which is an [enum](https://webidl.spec.whatwg.org/#idl-enums)  highlighting the status of stylesheets and scripts.

 ## Use cases